D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 this guarantees that VMs will be restarted in groups of 2

 fault domains: 3
-This is the max number of Fault Domains available to teh region (US) Central US.
+This is the max number of Fault Domains available to the region (US) Central US.

 **Availability sets** place VMs in different **fault domains**.